-This group of six chemical compounds consists of mixed lead oxides.
-These compounds have been included in this group due to the expectation that the physico-chemical properties will not vary greatly, leading to the compounds within this group having related end uses and their low water solubility.
-In addition, information outlined in the Organisation for Economic Co-operation and Development's (OECD) guideline on Grouping of Chemicals (OECD, 2007) provided guidance on the grouping of chemicals based on physico-chemical or toxicological criteria.
+These compounds have been included in this group due to the expectation that the physico-chemical properties will not vary greatly, leading to the compounds within this group having related end uses.
+The toxicity of most concern is considered to result from the presence of the lead component (cation).
+The anion components have been screened and are not considered to contribute to the final recommendation, as effects are not expected to be observed at levels where lead exposure is not the main concern.
+The lead compounds with an unspecified oxidation state will predominantly contain lead in the +2 oxidation state.
+Information outlined in the Organisation for Economic Co-operation and Development's (OECD) Guideline on Grouping of Chemicals (OECD, 2007) provided guidance on the grouping of chemicals based on physico-chemical or toxicological criteria.